 - Using AR to engage with a program improved the experience for 63% of members.

 - Among those using card-on-file, 85% say their experience was improved.

-This solution offered by Ombori provides retailers the opportunity to simplify and personalize every shopping experience.
+Such solutions provide retailers with the opportunity to simplify and personalize every shopping experience.
 Furthermore, by collecting data based on the clients’ selections, the retailer can target their loyalty program to that customer.

 #3: Promote Client Engagement